clairek09/MIC/Modules/M07-design-implement-private-access-to-azure-services/includes/6-integrate-private-link-dns.md

 ## Multiple Choice

-To ensure that communications with Azure Storage pass through the Service Endpoint, you ( x) Add an outbound rule to allow access to storage.  {{Correct!
+How can one ensure that communications with Azure Storage pass through the Service Endpoint?
+( x) Add an outbound rule to allow access to storage.  {{Correct!
 Create an Allow_Storage outbound rule to allow access to Storage.}}
 ( ) Add an inbound rule to allow access to storage. {{Incorrect, create an Allow_Storage outbound rule to allow access to Storage.}}
 ( )  Do nothing, it is automatically configured.  {{Incorrect, create an Allow_Storage outbound rule to allow access to Storage.}}